NMAtapoor/Imbalanced-Data-Pipeline/README.md

 ## Definition of Done

-- [ ] All subtasks are completed
+- [ ] All subtasks are completed.
-- [ ] All tests are passing
-- [ ] Code coverage is at least 80%
+- [ ] The Pipeline is running successfully.
 - [ ] Code is linted and follows style guidelines
+- [ ] ML models were trained
-- [ ] All performance metrics are met
+- [ ] ML models performance metrics were visualized.
 - [ ] Documentation is updated
 - [ ] Code is merged into the main branch